insanj/MessagePopper/README.md

 # MessagePopper

-Return to Messages Conversation List when entering the app.
-Idea from [@tedco21](http://twitter.com/tedco21).
+Always open to your conversation list in Messages.
+Thanks to [@tedco21](http://twitter.com/tedco21) for the idea.

 ## License